charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 *Cumulative probability of getting Titan on the table by turn 3 and turn 4 for Zach's build (with 7 interactive cards) and Matthias' build (3 interactive cards plus <a class="card">Oath of Nissa</a>).*

-Admittedly, this comparison isn't quite fair.
+Admittedly, the above comparison isn't quite fair.
 The computer can't estimate how often Matthias will lose because he didn't have Bolt for <a class="card">Goblin Electromancer</a> or <a class="card">Karn Liberated</a>.
 It only cares about getting Titan on the table as fast as possible -- and to that end, <a class="card">Lightning Bolt</a> and <a class="card">Woodfall Primus</a> are blanks.

 So let's run some apples-to-apples comparisons.
-Assuming it's safe to cut interactive cards, as Matthias does, how does <a class="card">Oath of Nissa</a> compare to other cantrips?
+Assuming it's safe to cut interactive cards, as Matthias does, is <a class="card">Oath of Nissa</a> the best we can do?

 ---